carloslme/adlm-segmentation/README.md

 **Ensure you are working in the `segmentation` directory you created before.**

-#### Download normalized dataset

-First, let's download the dataset.
-> TODO: add instructions to download the dataset, probably from google drive.
+Assuming the dataset is downloaded, proceed with the next steps:

 - Create a folder and name it `dataset-spider`
-- Download the dataset in this directory
+- Move the dataset in this directory
+- You need to create two folders: `rawdata_normalized` and `derivatives_spider_new`.

 #### Merge modalities

-In this step, we need to merge the modalities T1w, T2W, and T2w_acq_iso in order to use the full dataset.
-Ensure your dataset has this structure:
+In this step, we need to ensure the dataset has this structure to manage the modalities T1w, T2W, and T2w_acq_iso.
 <details>
-<summary>Click to see the directory with the raw images structure.
+<summary>Click to see the directory with the raw image structure.
 It contains the subjects from the three modalities.</summary>

 ```bash
 rawdata_normalized